znhskzj/grid-trading-plan-calculator/README.md

 - Comprehensive logging for debugging and auditing
 - User-friendly GUI with intuitive layout
 - Automatic update checking and installation
+- Users can now switch between Yahoo Finance and Alpha Vantage for stock data retrieval

 ## Project Structure